 Australia's second-biggest city enters strict new coronavirus lockdown

 Australia has now recorded about 20,000 COVID-19 cases and 255 fatalities, still far fewer than many other developed nations.
-But the Victorian outbreak threatens to ruin that record and spill into other states such as Queensland where the virus has been all but eliminated.
+But the Victorian outbreak threatens to spill into other states.
+New South Wales reported 12 new coronavirus cases on Wednesday, taking the national tally to 483.
+There were no cases reported in other states and territories

-"We've flatted that curve once, we'll flatten that curve again," Health Minister Greg Hunt told reporters.
-Victorian Premier Daniel Andrews urged Melbourne residents, who have already endured weeks of less severe lockdown, to stay calm and abstain from panic buying amid a surge in demand at supermarkets.
+"We've flattened that curve once, we'll flatten that curve again," Health Minister Greg Hunt told reporters.
+Victorian Premier Daniel Andrews urged Melbourne residents, who have already endured weeks of less severe lockdown, to stay calm amid a surge in demand at supermarkets.

 "There's no need for people to be trying to stockpile months and months of food," Andrews told reporters in Melbourne.
 Abattoirs are one of the few businesses allowed to stay open in Melbourne, though with a reduced workforce, under the "stage four" lockdown which took effect at midnight on Wednesday.